nzhabitskaya/FourOnTheFarm/README.md

 # Connect Four Game

-A Connect Four game based on https://en.wikipedia.org/wiki/Connect_Four algorithm.
+A Connect Four game is based on https://en.wikipedia.org/wiki/Connect_Four algorithm.
-Has 4 modes: human vs human and 3 levels of human vs computer.
+It has 4 modes: human vs human and 3 levels of human vs computer.

 Plays animations and sounds, calculates score in the end of the game.